-Some dates are defining dates and everyone remembers where they have been on those date.
+Some dates are defining dates, and everyone remembers where they were.
 One such date is 9/11.
-If I asked you where you were on that day you’d probably remember.
+If I asked you where you were on that day, you’d probably remember.
 One of the photographs most associated with that day is The Falling Man.
-Interestingly, despite the strength of the photo is has almost disappeared from the news shortly after it was published.
+Interestingly, despite the strength of the photo, it almost disappeared from the news shortly after it was published.
 Here is some context about the photo:

 Singer speculates about the reasons for the photo going away: